 \subsection{The Wide-field Infrared Survey Explorer (WISE)}

-The Wide-field Infrared Survey Explorer (WISE; \citealt{2010AJ....140.1868W}) is an all-sky infrared survey that obtained photometry in four bands, in the wavelength range from 3.4 $\mu$m to 22 $\mu$m.
-In this work, we use the W1 and W2 bands from the unWISE catalog \citep{2019ApJS..240...30S}, with effective wavelengths 3.4 $\mu$m and 4.6 $\mu$m, respectively.
+The WISE (\citealt{2010AJ....140.1868W}) is an all-sky infrared survey that obtained photometry in four bands, in the wavelength range from 3.4 $\mu$m to 22 $\mu$m.
+In this work, we use the W1 and W2 bands from the unWISE catalogue \citep{2019ApJS..240...30S}, with effective wavelengths 3.4 $\mu$m and 4.6 $\mu$m, respectively.
 The addition of these two infrared bands is known to significantly improve the performance of photo-\textit{z}s for quasars (e.g. \citealt{2012ApJ...749...41B}, \citealt{2013ApJ...772..140B}, \citealt{2015MNRAS.452.3124D}, \citealt{2017AJ....154..269Y}).
 WISE magnitudes are reported on the Vega System and their conversion to AB system is given by Eq. \ref{eq:vega}:

 where $\Delta{m} = 2.699$ and $\Delta{m} = 3.339$ for W1 and W2, respectively.
 It is recommended to subtract a 4 mmag and a 32 mmag offset to the unWISE measurements \citep{2019ApJS..240...30S}.
 The Vega to AB offsets, as constants, do not affect machine learning photo-\textit{z} methods as long as the feature space for the training set and for the unlabelled data are defined in the same way.
 Therefore, we do not convert these magnitudes to the AB system for this work.
-To apply our trained models in all sources observed in S-PLUS, we perform a CDS crossmatch with the unWISE catalogue within 2\arcsec.
+To apply our trained models in all sources observed in S-PLUS, we perform a CDS cross-match with the unWISE catalogue within 2\arcsec.
 There are 75\% out of 39\,168\,373 ($14 < r < 21.3$) sources with WISE counterpart in the S-PLUS DR4 area but only 54\% have detection in the W2 band.